California’s Health Insurance Marketplace

 How OnlyHealthInsurance Can Help

 If you are considering individual or family health insurance, have decided to enroll in a private exchange plan, or are not sure what type of plan you’re eligible for, we hope you will contact us for assistance.
 After understanding your personal circumstances and health insurance needs, we can make an assessment and recommendation for the most appropriate solution.
-If it is determined that applying through CoveredCA is your best option, we will tell you, are refer you to CoveredCA or a registered representative.
+If it is determined that applying through CoveredCA is your best option, we will tell you, and refer you to CoveredCA or a registered representative.

 If you have individual insurance that started on or before the Affordable Care Act was passed (March 23, 2010) and has stayed the same since, your plan is said to be “Grandfathered” and you may keep it indefinitely if you so choose.
 Grandfathered plans do not have to comply with all of the mandates outlined in the new healthcare reform law (ACA).
 Note: Consider your options carefully before terminating or replacing a grandfathered plan.
 They offer some advantages over the reform plans (non-grandfathered) and once terminated you cannot get it back.
+Some grandfathered plans have experienced sizeable rate increases in recent years and carriers (Blue Shield and Anthem Blue Cross the most notable), have terminated some grandfathered contracts forcing people into the public or private marketplaces.

 Eligibility for Insurance